saschanowak/CloverCodeCoverageSummary/README.md

 [Semantic Versioning](https://semver.org/) scheme.
 This means, given a version number MAJOR.MINOR.PATCH, we will increment the:

-1. MAJOR version when we make incompatible API changes
+- MAJOR version when we make incompatible API changes
-2. MINOR version when we add functionality in a backwards compatible manner
+- MINOR version when we add functionality in a backward compatible manner
-3. PATCH version when we make backwards compatible bug fixes
+- PATCH version when we make backward compatible bugfixes

 ## Contributing